jpacg/awesome-stars/README.md

 ## Java

+- [Aopermission](https://github.com/crazyqiang/Aopermission) - AOP方式封装的6.0运行时申请权限的库—A library that request Permissions in an AOP manner.
 - [exposed](https://github.com/android-hacker/exposed) - A library to use Xposed without root or recovery(or modify system image etc..).
 - [VirtualXposed](https://github.com/android-hacker/VirtualXposed) - A Simple App to use Xposed without root or unlock the bootloader(or modify system image etc).
 - [epic](https://github.com/tiann/epic) - Dynamic java method AOP hook for Android(continution of Dexposed on ART), Supporting 4.0~8.1